 - They want to see your critical thinking skills.

-- They give you a chance to write about something interesting to you.
+- A teacher gives you a chance to write about something interesting to you.

-- They want to see if you understand the nature of an argumentative essay and can distinguish controversial argumentative essay topics.
+- Or, they want to see if you understand the nature of an argumentative essay and can distinguish controversial argumentative essay topics.

 It allows seeing if you can discuss issues and prove your point of view and helps teachers check your research, reading/writing, and analyzing skills.
 That’s why a student needs to know how to choose argumentative essay topics: your final grade depends on it, as well.

 To write a good argumentative essay, please do the following:

 - Come up with a thesis.

 - Write the outline to plan your essay.